Victor Perton: Opposition

-Perton reported that the Surveyor-General initially raised his concerns of the proposal to obtain funds from EAGF on 7 March 2001 with O'Keeffe.
-The Surveyor-General's concerns were dismissed by O’Keeffe who "responded in threatening terms" that he was accountable to Garbutt and the Secretary through O’Keeffe and Hartigan.
-The Secretary was Chloe Munro.
+Perton reported that the surveyor-general initially raised his concerns of the proposal to obtain funds from EAGF on 7 March 2001 with O'Keeffe.
+The surveyor-general's concerns were dismissed by O'Keeffe who "responded in threatening terms" that he was accountable to Garbutt and the secretary through O'Keeffe and Hartigan.
+The secretary was Chloe Munro.
+By August 2002, both Hartigan and O'Keeffe had been reported to have been removed from their positions in Land Victoria.
+By December 2002, Munro had been removed following departmental restructuring following the state election on 30 November 2002.
+Further, Garbutt had also been moved in a ministerial shuffle.